ghisch/Solar-Router-for-ESPHome/docs/en/solar_router.md

 <br>

 !!! note
-    When solar routing is deactivated, regulator opening slider can be modified "by hand".
+    When solar routing is deactivated, router level slider can be modified "by hand".
     If you modify the triac opening state while the solar routing is enabled, the routing algorithm will immediately modify the value to meet target grid exchange level.

 ## ON/OFF regulation